 To help me be more critical and mindful of the bonds I’m forging with individual students, I’ve decided to write letters to some of my current and former students.
-This is the 1st post in the series.
+This is the first post in the series.

 “They have never done anything productive in my class.”

 That’s what I overheard another teacher say about you recently.
 Knowing the teacher, he meant no harm.
 He really didn’t.
 He was in the moment and, like most teachers, stressed out about something.
 But intentions are beside the point.
 His comment struck me as bold and unbelievable.
 It was around this time when I realized just how misunderstood you are.

 I’ll admit, I was hard on you when we first met.
 You knew what you wanted and you let everyone know what it was.
 You were intense and playful.
 I didn’t like this.
 I found your energy disruptive.
 I found it troubling that I didn’t know what to expect from you each day.
 Would you be cooperative and work hard?
 Would you put your head down the period?
 These are the questions that came to mind when you walked in.

 Over time, for whatever the reason, maybe I was tired, I slowed down.
 I talked to you.
 I learned you.
 I stopped judging you.
 Our chats, which have happened right smack in the middle of class, have helped me discover our mutual love of reading, of books.
 I’ve told you about my writing.
 We came up with the idea of sharing our favorite books with one another.
 Because I read and write so much and talk about my reading and writing so much, one day you jokingly asked me, “Mister, why don’t you teach English?”
 I laughed.